mozilla/gecko-dev/toolkit/components/glean/docs/dev/new_metric_types.md

 [the FOG IPC documentation](ipc.md).

 When adding a new metric type, the main IPC considerations are:
-* Which operations are forbidden because they are not commutative?
+* Which operations are forbidden by default because they are not commutative?
     * Most `set`-style operations cannot be reconciled sensibly across multiple processes.
+    * However, through use of the `permit_non_commutative_operations_over_ipc` metric metadata property, these "forbidden by default" operations can still be used.
-* If there are non-forbidden operations, what partial representation will this metric have in non-main processes?
+* What partial representation will this metric have in non-main processes?
 Put another way, what shape of storage will this take up in the [IPC Payload](https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/glean/api/src/ipc.rs)?
     * For example, Counters can aggregate all partial counts together to a single